W Idioms

 - easily

-I can look after the computer system with both hands tied behind my back.
+I can fix the computer problems with one hand tied behind my back.

 with one's tail between one's legs